mynameistechno/lite-3Dgsplat-codec/README.md

 # SPDX-License-Identifier: Apache-2.0

 # L-GSC v1.0
-Library for coding Gaussian Splat representations
+## Library for compression and decompression of Gaussian Splat representations

-This code may be used to compress Gaussian Splat (GS) representations.
+This source code may be used to encode and decode Gaussian Splat (GS) representations.
 Currently, the INRIA format is supported as input for the GS representation.

-The lgsc library may be built with the project to access the APIs.
+The L-GSC library may be built with the project to access the APIs.
 A sample implementation of the API (compression and decompression) is available.

 ## To obtain the code: